alphagov/prometheus-workshop/04-instant-and-range-vectors.md

-# Instance and range vectors
+# Instant and range vectors

 * Instant vector - a set of time series containing a single sample for each time series, all sharing the same timestamp
 * Range vector - a set of time series containing a range of data points over time for each time series